PierreSenellart/provsql/doc/source/user/continuous-distributions.rst

 fold exactly, and :sqlfunc:`support` propagates sound intervals through ``^`` / ``ln`` / ``exp``, so support-decidable comparisons stay exact.

-The arithmetic operators are *structural*: they record the operation in the circuit without evaluating it.
-Evaluation happens later, when the value is queried via :sqlfunc:`expected`, :sqlfunc:`variance`, :sqlfunc:`moment`, :sqlfunc:`probability_evaluate`, :sqlfunc:`rv_sample`, or :sqlfunc:`rv_histogram`.
-Two paths exist:
+The arithmetic operators are *structural*: they build the circuit without evaluating it.
+The value is computed only when queried, via :sqlfunc:`expected`, :sqlfunc:`variance`, :sqlfunc:`moment`, :sqlfunc:`probability`, :sqlfunc:`rv_sample`, or :sqlfunc:`rv_histogram` -- exactly where the shape allows (a family-preserving combination such as a sum of independent normals), otherwise by Monte Carlo.
+See *Exact vs. Sampled Answers* below.

-- **Closed-form**, when ProvSQL's hybrid evaluator recognises a family-preserving combination: a sum of independent normals is another normal; a scalar shift, scale, or negation of a normal preserves the family; the sum of ``k`` i.i.d. exponentials with the same rate is an Erlang; independent same-rate gammas sum to a gamma; independent inverse Gaussians sharing the ratio ``λ/μ²`` sum to an inverse Gaussian; products of independent lognormals are lognormal; ``exp`` of a normal is a lognormal and ``ln`` of a lognormal is a normal; a linear combination of disjoint random variables has closed-form mean and variance.
-The result is exact.
-- **Monte Carlo fallback**, when no closed form applies, e.g. a product of two non-trivial random variables.
-The sampler draws independent values from each leaf, evaluates the arithmetic expression per iteration, and aggregates the results.
-See *Configuration of the Monte Carlo sampler* below for the controlling GUCs.

 Comparison operators ``<``, ``<=``, ``=``, ``<>``, ``>=``, ``>``
 on ``(random_variable, random_variable)`` return ``boolean``